 Mathematically, the adaptive geometric algorithm efficiently searches for a certain n-polygon among n sets of points in 3D space given an error tolerance and an approximation margin.
 This general scheme is required for all the applications introduced above and evaluated in the Results section.
-Given a target polygon P={P1, P2,…, Pn}, a tolerance εT≥0 and one edge (Pi, Pj), let Ci, Cj be two nonempty cubes with size l and the distance between their centers d, where i,j∈{1, 2, …, n},i≠j.
-Then we have the following theorems that help us determine which cubes could possibly match that edge.
-That is, the theorems provide acceptance and rejection criteria for pairs of cubes from different manifolds (where each manifold corresponds to, for example, a take-off residue from a backbone).
+Given a target polygon P=⟨P1, P2,…, Pn⟩, a tolerance εT≥0 and one edge (Pi, Pj), let Ci, Cj be two nonempty cubes with size l and the distance between their centers d, where i,j∈{1, 2, …, n},i≠j.
+Then we have the following theorems that help us determine which cubes could possibly contains pairs of points whose line segment matches that edge.
+That is, the theorems provide acceptance and rejection criteria for pairs of cubes from different trees (which correspond to different manifolds where each manifold corresponds to, for example, a take-off residue from a backbone).
 The first theorem provides a rejection criterion.

 Theorem 1.
 If d<PiPj-εT-3l or d>PiPj+εT+3l, then there are no pairs of points G, H∈Ci×Cj such that GH-PiPj≤εT.

-Theorem 1 suggests a “necessary condition” for any two cubic regions on the same level of the trees to contain any desirable pairs of points.
-We are going to call it the “necessary condition 1” in the future to refer to the condition defined in Theorem 1.
-If two cubes do not satisfy the conditions of this theorem, they are not going to match the edge, and will be rejected.
-That’s why we consider this to be a rejection condition.
-By contrast, we have the following “sufficient condition 2” for all pairs of points from two leaf cubes to be desirable (an acceptance condition).
+Theorem 1 suggests a “necessary condition” for any two cubic regions on the same level of the trees to contain any desirable pairs of points (at distance PiPj).
+We are going to refer to the condition defined in Theorem 1 as “Necessary Condition 1” in the sequel .
+If two cubes do not satisfy the conditions of this theorem, no pairs of points from them could possibly match the edge (Pi, Pj), and will be rejected.
+That’s why we consider this to be a rejection condition for pairs of cubes.
+By contrast, we have the following “Sufficient Condition 2” for all pairs of points from two leaf cubes to be desirable (an acceptance condition).

 Theorem 2.
 If Pj-εT-3l≤d<PiPj+εT-3l, then all pairs of points G, H∈Ci×Cj satisfy GH-PiPj≤εT.